 Sessions take place year-round.
 In the Copse itself there are three year-round outdoor learning spaces, for our exclusive use.
 The one nearest the Education Centre has a permanent shelter, while one within 5 minutes walk has a parachute canopy.
 We work outdoors in most weathers except in very high winds, when alternative activities can be arranged.

-Woodland campfire-cooked snack is included, but please provide snacks for the afternoon break and a packed lunch.
-Warning - having fun outside makes you hungry!
-Fresh drinking water is available on site, so please bring a reusable water bottle to refill throughout the day.
+Woodland activity campfire-cooked snack is included.
+Please provide a packed lunch and snacks for breaks,being outdoors builds appetites.
+Fresh drinking water is available on site, so bring a reusable water bottle to refill throughout the day.

 View the booking terms & conditions here.